 Jon Matthew

-Therapy for ages 18+
+Therapy for Women & LGBTQIA+ Individuals, 18+

 I believe therapy should be a transformative and empowering experience.
 My goal is to create a safe, empathetic, and judgment-free space where clients can explore, heal, and grow.
 I use a compassionate, strengths-based approach to help you build resilience and create a life aligned with your values.